 In the boiling salted water blanch beans for 1 minute.
 With a slotted spoon or spider transfer beans to the ice water so they will stop cooking.
 This process will keep your beans bright green and they will retain a crunch.
 If you put them in the dish raw – they will be a rather bitter – but blanching brings out their sweetness.
 Drain beans well and pat dry.

 Add beans to the tomato mixture and return water in the pot to a boil.
 Boil orzo until al dente (it will continue cooking when added to mixture – so you don’t want to overcook it in the boiling process).
 Drain orzo and add to mixture.
 Add the white wine vinegar, parsley, feta and salt and pepper to taste.
 BE SURE TO TASTE!
 The feta is pretty salty – so don’t over do it.
 Toss to combine well.

 Here’s where I love to stack my fork to get a good complex flavor bite.
 Be sure to get some orzo, tomato, a haricot vert and feta together on your fork or in your spoon.
 Sweet, salty, creamy and crunchy!
 It’s truely a perfect bite…

 The Perfect Pairing

-If you’re serving this dish as a side, try pairing it with roasted chicken breast or pork chop.
-And try pairing it with a sweet yet oak-y Chardonnay like (sorry mom, but it’s French!)
-Fat Bastard.
+And try pairing it with a sweet yet oak-y Chardonnay like Fat Bastard. (sorry mom, but it’s French!)
 Smooth in the mouth with light aromas and a long, toasty finish.
 It’s a perfect pairing with a creamy pasta dressed in olive oil and tangy feta.